CLICK HERE to learn more about Dermaflage Topical Filler for Chicken Pox Scars

 FAST FACTS ON CHICKEN POX SCARS

 - Makeup Method.
-Chickenpox scars may sometimes be darker than or noticeably lighter than the rest of your skin.
-The simplest way to help camouflage the color is to use full-coverage concealer and foundation however, traditional makeup won’t do anything to even out or fill the sunken area.
+Chicken pox scars may sometimes be darker than or noticeably lighter than the rest of your skin.
+The simplest way to help camouflage the colour is to use full-coverage concealer and foundation however, traditional makeup won’t do anything to even out or fill the sunken area.

 - DIY Scar Fading Treatments.
 For darkened scars, over-the-counter fading treatments such as exfoliating peels and high-potency Vitamin C or licorice root extract may result in gradual lightening over time.
 Again, fading products will not smooth out the pockmark to even it with the surrounding skin.

 According to the American Society of Dermatologic Surgery, following are some of the most common scar treatments:

 - Microneedling uses a roller covered in tiny needles to penetrate the damaged skin to promote the production of new collagen, which can help fill in or raise an indented scar.

 - Microdermabrasion and Chemical Peels remove the scarred skin so that the normal skin underneath can show through.
 This may improve the look of pitted skin but will not completely smooth out the indented areas.